+How long does it take to detox from alcohol?
 One must first understand how alcohol works in the human body and how testing for alcohol intoxication is achieved before the alcohol detoxification process can be understood.
 Alcohol intoxication is the body’s change from normal functioning to a physiological state of impairment induced by the excessive consumption of alcohol.
+But how long does it take to detox from alcohol?

 What Exactly Is Alcohol Intoxication?